-There’s a surprising amount of people out there who believe that there is a secret strategy in gambling that’ll net you a massive payday – as though there is a mathematical way you can get an advantage over the casino and walk away with winnings in the thousands.
+There’s a surprising amount of people out there who believe that there is a secret strategy in gambling that can net you a massive payday.
+They think that there is a mathematical way you can get an advantage over the casino and walk away with winnings in the thousands.
 Even on games of chance like roulette.

 And if you’re playing Blackjack, you’d be right, but for pretty much every other game in the casino it’s specially designed to ensure that there isn’t a method by which you can gain an unfair advantage over your other players or over the casino.
 But despite this, there are tons of people who think they can guarantee a big win playing roulette, both in real life and at sites like https://casino.betfair.com/c/live-roulette by following their simple strategy.
 But they can’t.